MISP/MISP/docs/INSTALL.ubuntu1804.md

 #### Install a minimal Ubuntu 18.04-server system with the software:
 - OpenSSH server
-- This guide assumes a user name of 'misp' with sudo working
+- This guide assumes a user name of 'misp' with sudo working but can be overwritten by setting the environment variable: *${MISP_USER}*

 #### Make sure your system is up2date
 ```bash